Arrow0409/Movie_Recommender_System/README.md

 Developed a Flask backend to handle communication between the frontend and recommendation model.
 Deployment on Heroku:

-Deployed the recommendation system on Heroku, ensuring accessibility to users.
+Deployed the recommendation system on Render, ensuring accessibility to users.
 User Interface Enhancement:

 Implemented features in Streamlit for dynamic user interactions, enhancing the overall user experience.